A stunning Victorian walnut table with a veneered top - antique

 Description

-Stunning Victorian burr walnut side table, with a veneered quarter-circle top featuring a crossbanded tulipwood strip and a profiled edge above a shaped frieze, and 2 drawers equipped with original locks, raised on shaped tulipwood supports ending in carved protruding legs.
+Stunning Victorian burr walnut side table with a veneered quarter-circle top featuring a crossbanded tulipwood strip and a profiled edge above a shaped frieze, complemented by 2 drawers fitted with original locks, raised on shaped tulipwood supports ending in carved, protruding legs.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using brown stains, cornices, strong bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
 During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own unique character.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for an exclusive antique that suits your interior.

 The key to stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many fakes circulate on the market.
+Ultimately, this is crucial from the buyer’s perspective, as many counterfeit items circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have experts in art appraisal, historians, and specialists from around the world at your disposal.
+We also have appraisers, art experts, and historians from around the world at your disposal.

 Attributes / Details